 When we think of caring for our dogs’ health, our thoughts might turn instinctively toward healthy foods, exercise and vet visits, but grooming is just as important to your dog’s well-being.
 Although some dog owners prefer to groom their own dogs, a skilled professional not only makes your dog look great, he or she also offers services that contribute to your dog’s care, like nail trimming, ear cleaning and teeth cleaning.

-The first step in discovering your dream groomer is diligent research: asking trusted friends and family for their recommendations and searching online for professional groomers in your area.
+The first step in discovering your dream groomer is diligent research: asking trusted friends and family for their recommendations and searching online, using tools such as AKC GroomerFinder, to find professional groomers in your area.

 Once you’ve narrowed your options, there is no substitute for having an in-person conversation with your groomer-to-be.
 The answers they give and the way they discuss your concerns can tell you a lot about the people with whom you are entrusting your precious pup.

 No need for interrogation lights and a good-cop/bad-cop routine.
 Just a few fair questions should be enough for you to feel comfortable putting your dog into another’s care.

 How does it look?
 How does it smell?
 You’ll want to see a well-ventilated salon, clean workstations, sturdy tables and tubs, as well as pet-friendly products.
 Ask yourself, is this a place I’m comfortable leaving my dog?

 2. Besides brushing, shampoo and haircut, what services do you provide?